Skip to content

 Family-friendly things to do at Hare Hill

 Come out and play at Hare Hill where there are lots of activities to keep the whole family entertained and help you create great memories together.
-Try out the tree swing or build a den in the natural play area.
+Bird watching, den building or enjoying a picnic in the Walled Garden, pick your favourite and make it happen at Hare Hill.

 Planning your family visit